Does Ashwagandha Increase Testosterone?

 The pattern across these trials is consistent — ashwagandha produces real, measurable testosterone improvements in men with elevated cortisol, high stress loads, or documented testosterone suppression from chronic fatigue or infertility.

 The counterintuitive finding: the men who benefit most from ashwagandha for testosterone are not the men who feel fine and want optimization.
-They’re the men who are chronically stressed, sleep-deprived, or dealing with the kind of sustained cortisol elevation that directly suppresses the hypothalamic-pituitary-gonadal axis — the hormonal cascade that drives testosterone production.
+They’re the men who are chronically stressed, sleep-deprived, or dealing with sustained cortisol elevation that directly suppresses the hypothalamic-pituitary-gonadal axis.
 Ashwagandha works better as a hormonal recovery tool than as a testosterone booster for already-healthy men.

 The Cortisol-Testosterone Connection